bparanj/crystal/computer/electronics/design/led-circuit.md

 - The resistor ensures that the current is at a safe level for the LED.

 ### Choosing the Resistor Value:
-To calculate the appropriate resistor value, you can use Ohm's Law, taking into account the forward voltage of the LED (typically around 2V for red LEDs, but it varies by color) and the desired current (usually around 20mA or 0.02A for standard LEDs).
+To calculate the appropriate resistor value, you can use Ohm's Law, taking into account the forward voltage of the LED ( around 2V for red LEDs, but it varies by color) and the desired current (usually around 20mA or 0.02A for standard LEDs).

 - **Formula**: \( R = \frac{V_{supply} - V_{LED}}{I_{LED}} \)
 - **Example**: If using a 9V battery and an LED with a forward voltage of 2V and a desired current of 20mA: